Local Terminlogy

 }

-Note that it's not possible to update the content of the package loaded in Aidbox - the new version of the CodeSystem was created in the default - app.aidbox.main package.
+Note: it's not possible to update the content of an already loaded package in Aidbox.
+The new version of the CodeSystem was created in the default app.aidbox.main package.

-2. Verify that the request for creating a follow-up ServiceRequest can now be executed successfully:
+1. Verify that the request to create a follow-up ServiceRequest can now be executed successfully:

 POST /fhir/ServiceRequest